wenqianchua/MDEF/docs/term03/04-decentralizedautonomous.md

 In conclusion, it is a very enriching experience, I learned a lot from this session and I would apply the knowledge that I learn in my future design decisions.

-### Homework
+#### Homework

-First thing that comes into your mind when you think of block chain, NFT etc:
+First thing that comes into your mind when I think of block chain, NFT etc are:

 - Digitalized currency
 - Freedom of creating art
 - Right of art ownership